RobTillaart/SD2405/README.md

 The library supports two generic **readRegister()** and **writeRegister()** functions.
 These two functions allows users access to all registers and to do anything possible.
+In time these might move to the protected section of the library.

 The SD2405 has several functions not found on other RTC's, especially a correction for the clock to minimize deviations (ppm).
 Check out **int adjustClockFrequency(int32_t oscillator, int32_t target)** below.

+Another important functionality is the option to enable and disable writing to the RTC. be sure to **enableWriteRTC()** before **write()**.

-Note: This SD2405 library is a refactored version of an older experimental SD2405 library from 2022 which was never published.
+**Note:** This SD2405 library is a refactored version of an older experimental SD2405 library from 2022 which was never published.
 The API (base RTC functions), documentation and examples is recently (dec 2024) aligned with my DS3232 library.

+**Note:** not all functionality is tested yet.
+This will take several releases as my time is limited.

 Feedback as always is welcome, please open an issue on GitHub.